Thomas-Mewily/hexga/hexga/hexga_asset/approch.md

 }
 ```
 - ✅ multi threaded
+- ✅ can live editing asset without having to clone them
 - ❌ locking when reading, can't impl deref
 - 🟡 (mixed) locked when writing (should be ok)